Concordia University Ann Arbor: History

 In the early 1960s, the LCMS purchased the Earhart Manor and surrounding estate in Ann Arbor and began construction of Concordia Lutheran Junior College.
 The campus was designed by architect Vincent Kling in a mid-century modern style.
 Classes began in the fall of 1963 with 236 students and 24 instructors.
 The school began offering four-year degree programs in 1976 and changed its name to Concordia College.
 It assumed its current name in 2001.

 In 1977, Concordia began performing the "Boars Head Festival", an annual Christmas celebration filled with song, music, and drama that is much beloved by current students, alumni, and community members.

 In the 2000s, the university experienced "a number of financial, enrollment and administrative difficulties" that prompted it to enter into discussions with Concordia University Wisconsin about a possible merger.
 The merger became effective on July 1, 2013, with Curt Gielow, former executive dean of CUW's School of Pharmacy and former mayor of Mequon, Wisconsin, becoming Vice President of Administration and Chief Campus Officer at CUAA.
 He was replaced at the end of 2018 by Ryan Peterson.

 In 2015, the university purchased the former Ann Arbor campus of the Thomas M. Cooley Law School.
 That facility, 2 mi north of the main campus, is now the home of CUAA's School of Nursing.

 In 2022, the university named Erik Ankerberg its next president.
 He began his duties in January 2023, prior to the spring semester.

 In mid-February 2024 local news sources reported that Ankerberg had alerted the students, faculty, and staff that the university's financial situation was forcing the Ann Arbor campus's mission to be "re-imagined", likely leading to significant reductions in the programs and the sale of some of the equipment and property.
 John Berg, chairman of the board, released a video stating that the campus would remain at full operations for the 2024-2025 academic year.
 He also stated that a sub-committee was created to help develop a path forward, which was later revealed, to help the university separate from the Wisconsin campus.
 The plan to become independent was later deemed to be unworkable and instead the institution's leaders decided to cut most academic programs.
 Beginning in June 2025, the institution will only offer 9 programs on campus, all focused on healthcare, and 7 programs online, mostly focused on education; this is a reduction from 53 programs previously offered on campus and 60 programs previously offered online.

+In May 2026, Concordia reached an agreement with the University of Michigan to sell the Ann Arbor campus.
+The Michigan Board of Regents is expected to approve the transaction at its May 21, 2026 meeting.
+The Ann Arbor City Council opposes the purchase by UM saying Concordia should sell the property should to a developer who will construct needed housing in the area.